 Small Spanish classes in Auckland, Hamilton, Palmerston North and Wellington.

-At the Spanish Institute, a majority of our Spanish classes have an impressively low student- Spanish teacher ratio of 10:1.
-Small class sizes and an inspiring and highly qualified teaching faculty ensure that students get the absolute most out of their Spanish languages courses.
-Read on to find out about the benefits of a small class size and why we believe that it’s an integral part of a world-class education.
+At the Spanish Institute, New Zealand's largest Spanish school we believe that small class sizes lead to better learning outcomes for our students.
+The a majority of our Spanish classes have an impressively low Student - Spanish teacher ratio of 10:1 versus up to 30:1 for typical night schools and community education classes.
+Small class sizes and an inspiring and highly qualified Spanish teachers ensure that students get the absolute most out of their Spanish languages courses.

 1. Each Student Gets Noticed

 In a smaller class, it’s more difficult for students to hide and get left behind.
 Having fewer students means that each one can get the attention they need from their teacher.
 They are also encouraged to take part in discussions and driven to express their opinions.

 Research has shown that language students in smaller classes have higher grades and perform better on their language proficiency exams like Siele and Dele.

 3. Learning is Enhanced

 Not only do students learn more in small classes, but they also learn faster.
 And this means the class progresses through the course material more quickly.
 Their learning is enhanced by the confidence that students develop.
 They are encouraged to share their opinions and ask and answer questions, which also benefits their peers.

 Teachers at the front of a small class have more opportunities to observe and assess the class as a whole and the students as individuals.
 Learning is further enhanced when teachers and students can interact spontaneously in the classroom.

 With fewer students per class, individuals can connect more closely with their peers and become more confident and comfortable when it comes to sharing their ideas and perspectives.
 These connections lead to lasting friendships.
 At an international school like the Spanish Institute, students will respect and connect with peers who are from different cultures and countries – a skill that is very important in the globalized 21st century.